RachWalm/black-jack/README.md

 #### Code improvements

-There are several things that if time had allowed or were considered lower value items so were not implemented.
+There are several things (considered lower value items) that were not currently implemented.

-1. A dictionary of values for the court and Ace cards rather than the *if* string = then give value.
+1. Adding a dictionary of values for the court and Ace cards rather than the *if* string = then give value.
 This could go into another *.py file.
-This idea of dictionaries was only suggested at the end stages of implementation, so done for the emoji's but not values of court cards.
+This idea of dictionaries was only suggested at the end stages of implementation, so it was used for the emoji's but not values of court cards.

-2. Put more strings and functions into either the strings.py or additional files to make the code more readable and logical.
+2. Putting more strings and functions into either the strings.py or additional files to make the code more readable and logical.
 This was started but could definitely be taken further.

-3. Global variable were taken out of code as far as possible.
-Due to my inexperience I excessively used global variables, I am now aware that this is bad practise.
+3. As far as possible, taking global variables out of code.
+Due to my inexperience, I made heavy use of global variables, I am now aware that this is bad practise.
 I am now familiar with using *return* instead.
-Once again significant improvments were made taking out many of the simple global values but the time to take out where I had used several in a function and the risk to breaking the working code at this late stage was considered not practical.
+Once again significant improvements were made by taking out many of the simple global values.
+Given time constraints and the risk to breaking the working code, it was not practicable to remove them all.

 ## Bugs